jan-nahodil/jan-nahodil/README.md

 🌍 <b>Hello, world!
 I'm John</b> 👋 <br>
 Welcome to my GitHub profile, where lines of code transform into meaningful solutions! <br>

-👨‍💻 Something About Me <br>
+👨‍💻 <b>Something About Me</b> <br>
-I'm a freelancer striving to make my mark in the dynamic world of IT.
+I'm a <b>freelancer</b> striving to make my mark in the dynamic world of IT.
 My journey is fueled by curiosity, a love for problem-solving, and a passion for new technologies.
 Whether it's building innovative applications, writing clean code, or collaborating with other tech enthusiasts, I'm always ready for a challenge. <br>

 💼 Currently exploring various technologies and developing personal projects.  <br>
 🎯 My goal: To contribute to impactful projects and grow as a developer.  <br>